-Many churches rely heavily on volunteer labor because they don’t have the resources to pay staff for all of the work that needs to be done.
+Most churches rely heavily on volunteer labor because they don’t have the resources to pay staff for all of the work that needs to be done.

 Effective management of this valuable labor force is critical to an organization’s ability to fulfill its mission.

-Churches need to have systems and processes in place to oversee and manage volunteers to ensure two things: 1.
-A great worker experience 2.
-To make certain that volunteer jobs are performed correctly.
+Churches need to have systems and processes in place to oversee and manage volunteers to ensure two things:

-4 Tips For Churches Managing Volunteers
+5 Tips For Managing Ministry Volunteers

 1. Communicate Clear Expectations